 Create a team culture that capitalizes on its global strengths.

-- Members of a global team from any country, department, and level within the organization.
+- Members of a global team from any country or level within the organization

-- Employees of a global company interested in learning about working in a global team.
+- Employees of a global company interested in working on a global team

 - Suppliers, contractors, and vendors working with a global team.